Easy Smoked Pork Tenderloin Sandwich

 To Smoke the Pork Tenderloin

-• Place tenderloin on the smoker for about an hour or until the internal temperature is 145 degrees Fahrenheit for medium rare, and then remove from heat.
-Like it more well done?
-Go for 160 degrees.
+• Smoked Pork Tenderloin: Place tenderloin on the smoker for about 45 minutes or until the internal temperature is 125 – 140 degrees Fahrenheit for medium rare, and then remove from heat.

-• Let rest for 10 minutes and then slice thin for sandwiches.
+• Rest and Slice: Let rest for 20 minutes on a cutting board to allow for carry-over cooking and then slice thin for sandwiches.

 Slicing Smoked Pork Tenderloin

-• For ease of transportation, wrap your sandwiches with kitchen twine so they don’t fall apart en route to your picnic.
+• For ease of transportation, wrap your sandwiches with kitchen twine so they don’t fall apart.

 Nutrition